 (i) Traditional Menu Pricing

-These are pricing strategies which used to be followed when more reliable methods of calculating prices were not that popular, the competition was less, and the target audience was not that diverse.
+These are pricing strategies that used to be followed when more reliable methods of calculating prices were not that popular, the competition was less, and the target audience was not that diverse.
 Traditional pricing methods marked the nascent stage of the restaurant sector in America.
-Players like KFC, Mcdonald’s, Starbucks and the like changed the pricing game and turned the traditional pricing methods into mere factors to consider.
+Players like KFC, Mcdonald’s, Starbucks, and the like changed the pricing game and turned the traditional pricing methods into mere factors to consider.
 Even for independent restaurants in the USA, these methods are not recommended to be used as the absolute authority to decide your menu costs.
 Traditional menu pricing methods include:-

 - Intuition: Using the price which feels right by experience.